Skip to Content

 • Baked apples or baby pumpkins – slice off the top, hollow out the seeds, and fill the cavity with a pat of butter, sugar, and cinnamon.
 Replace top, wrap in heavy foil, and nestle in hot coals for 20 minutes (apples) to 60 minutes (pumpkins).

-• Roasted corn on the cob – soak whole unhusked ears in water for 30-60 min; nestle ears around the edge of the fire or on the grill; cook for about 30 minutes.
+• Roasted corn on the cob – A personal favorite.
+Soak whole unhusked ears in water for 30-60 min; nestle ears around the edge of the fire or on the grill; cook for about 30 minutes.

 • Skillet cornbread – a small cast iron skillet can be used to cook a boxed cornbread mix right over the fire if there is a grill rack available.